icfnext/harbor/harbor-ui/src/main/content/jcr_root/apps/harbor/components/content/dynamictabs/tabs/parsystab/v1/parsystab/README.md

   a paragraph system with relative path `tabcontent`.
 * `authorhelp.html` - A helper message presented above the Tab to provide a clear handle to click on to bring up the instance's toolbar.

+## Default Implementation

+`com.icfolson.aem.harbor.core.components.content.dynamictabs.tabs.parsystab.v1.ParsysTab`

+Uses `TagBasedClassification` as the means of classifiability.

+## Dialog Fields

+* `label` - Text label to be applied to the rendered Tab.